lysak-yurii/moodle-mod_coursesearch/README.md

 4. Click **"Search"**
 5. Click on any result to navigate to the content

-### Highlighting (Course Page Content)
+### Highlighting

-When clicking on search results that link to course page content (labels, pages, sections):
+When clicking on search results, the plugin automatically:
-- The page automatically scrolls to the matched text
+- Scrolls to the matched text
-- The text is highlighted with a yellow background for 3 seconds
+- Highlights the text with a yellow background for 3 seconds
-- Bootstrap accordions/collapsible sections are automatically expanded if the text is inside
+- Expands Bootstrap accordions/collapsible sections if needed

-**Note**: Highlighting only works on course pages.
-Results linking to external pages (Book chapters, Wiki pages, Glossary entries, Database records, H5P activities) will navigate directly to the content without highlighting.
+**Highlighting works on:**
+- Course page (Labels, Sections)
+- Pages, Books, Lessons
+- Wiki pages
+- Forum discussions and posts
+- Glossary entries
+- Database records

+**Highlighting does NOT work on:**
+- H5P activities (content is rendered in an iframe)
+- Folder files (links to file downloads)

 ## Performance